DETOUR: Part of West York Street closed for courthouse construction

-SAVANNAH, Ga (WSAV) Heads up, morning drivers!
+SAVANNAH, Ga.
+(WSAV) – Heads up, drivers.
 There’s a traffic detour in downtown Savannah.

 Construction on the courthouse is expected to continue for another year.
 The Georgia Services Administration is working with contractors for an updated completion schedule, which they say will be released in early 2024.